 - How in-depth is the material ?

-I have read several articles about this topic while I was working on this post but I did not find anything better than the neat and clear-cut classification of the web evaluation tools Cornell University Library has provided.
+We have read several articles about this topic while we were working on this post but we did not find anything better than the neat and clear-cut classification of the web evaluation tools Cornell University Library has provided.
 Of course some of the things they included have already been mentioned above but there are many more to learn about.
-Let me summarize what they have written.
+Here is a summary of what they have written:

 - Date of publication